Loproxi/Sprite-Ordering--Camera-culling/index.md

 ## Introduction

+I am Pol Rius, student of the Degree in Video Games by UPC at CITM.
+This content is generated for the Research project.
+***

+## Sprite Sorting

 At some point in game development, it appears a big problem when it comes to render sprites, sprite overlapping and, in order to fix that we will have to sort the sprites dynamically.
 Sorting sprites will provide the player the illusion of depth, even if it’s a 2D game.